The Marche d’Aligre in Paris

 Because they have high turnover, the nuts and dried fruits are a lot fresher than other places in town, and certainly more affordable than the tiny 2-ounce packets sold in supermarkets.
 I love poking through the aisles and filling my basket with things like Turkish or Iranian pistachios, (do not leave without a box of those Iranian dates, if they have them, which they seem to only sell at the shop on the corner of the market), dried bananas, halloumi, chickpea flour (for socca), grey French sea salt, and all sorts of exotic candied fruit that change frequently.

 Walking down the main street of the market, there’s a kaleidoscope of places that line the rue d’Aligre, where vendors set up on the street and sell fruits, fresh vegetables, and big bundles of herbs.
 The boucherie at 25, rue d’Aligre is where I buy lamb shoulders and merguez (spicy sausage), and they’re known for their rapport qualité prix (favorable quality to price ratio).
-Especially fun to poke around in is the shop next door, La Fromagerie, which has shelves in the back with end-of-the-line food items, sold as discounted prices.
+Especially fun to poke around in is the shop next door, La Petite Affaire, which has shelves in the back with end-of-the-line food items, sold at discounted prices.
+(Their shop at 7 rue d’Aligre is much bigger, and more crowded.)
 Ditto with their refrigerated section, although they recently upgraded to selling better-quality cheeses, too.
 But I always think it’s fun when I travel to look at both high- and low-end stuff, especially in grocery stores.
-Just next door is Pink Flamingo that’s known for its eclectic slices of pizza.

 Ma Petite Épicerie (18, rue d’Aligre) has Portuguese wines, cheeses, charcuterie and olive oil.
 A good friend gets her olive oil here in bulk, but some of the bottles are worth checking out, as are the Portuguese sausages and wines, which don’t get the same press as wines from elsewhere.